Parking Lot (Blink-182 song)

 "Parking Lot" is a song recorded by American rock band Blink-182.
 The song was released on March 16, 2017 through BMG Rights Management, as a promotional single for the deluxe edition of the band's seventh studio album California.
 It was written by bassist Mark Hoppus, drummer Travis Barker, guitarist Matt Skiba, and producer John Feldmann.
+The high-energy pop-punk track features a catchy, anthemic chorus built for singalongs, along with a heavier breakdown section.

+The song was written during sessions for the deluxe reissue of California, when the band sought to add more upbeat material.
+The song centers on nostalgic reflections of suburban adolescence, using parking lots as a symbolic setting for formative life moments such as relationships and friendships.
 Commercially, "Parking Lot" only charted in the U.S., where it peaked at number 34 on Billboards Hot Rock Songs chart.

 Background

 "Parking Lot" was among the last songs the group developed when working on a deluxe reissue for California.
 Upon listening to the set, the trio decided it was lacking in high-energy, upbeat songs.
 Bassist Mark Hoppus came up with the idea for the song reminiscing on his youth, and conceptually centered the song around parking lots, viewing them as a quintessentially suburban spot.
 "Whether it's your first kiss or break-up with a girl, or you hang out with your friends, or even receive a phone call with the best or worst news of your life [...]
 Some of the most important moments in your life can happen in a parking lot."